Mailing address: PO Box 208109, New Haven CT 06520-8109

 We are also interested in more fundamental questions of vertebrate development from a molecular developmental and genomic perspective, particular regarding structures and functions of biomedical and evolutionary significance.

-Our laboratory spaces will be fully operational in the fall of 2015 and will include a complete molecular developmental lab with cell-culture facilities, permitting the full range of modern developmental biology investigations on model and non-model vertebrates.
-There are also plans to bolster existing resources for in vivo functional vertebrate anatomy work.
-We add to these Yale’s traditional strengths in the form of the staff and collections of the Peabody Museum of Natural History, among them the third-largest paleontology collection in the nation, and consistent annual endowed support and a small fleet of vehicles for several paleontological field programs, including multiple yearly expeditions focused on vertebrates, unparalleled among university-based paleontology programs.
+Our laboratory spaces include a complete molecular developmental lab with cell-culture facilities, permitting the full range of modern developmental biology investigations on model and non-model vertebrates.
+Yale additionally has a state-of-the-art high-resolution CT scanning facility to which we have full access.
+We add to these Yale’s traditional strengths in the form of the staff and collections of the Peabody Museum of Natural History, among them the third-largest paleontology collection in the nation, and consistent annual endowed support and a small fleet of vehicles for several paleontological field programs, including multiple yearly expeditions focused on vertebrates, virtually unparalleled among university-based paleontology programs.
 Students and staff have a great deal of say in the places and strata we explore each year.